leedo/alice/README.md

 ##NOTIFICATIONS

-If you get a message with your nick in the body, and no browsers are connected, a notification will be sent to either Growl (if running on OS X) or using libnotify (on Linux.)
+If you get a message containing your nick, and no browsers are connected, a notification will be sent using either Growl (on OS X) or libnotify (on Linux.)
 Alice does not send any notifications if a browser is connected (the exception being if you are using the Fluid SSB which can access Growl).
-This is something that will probably become configurable over time.

 ##RUNNING REMOTELY